 9. distribute to parents information on expected student proficiency levels for their child and the school’s academic performance, and provide materials and training to help parents monitor their child’s progress and work with educators to improve achievement through such methods as literacy training or using technology, which may include education about the harms of copyright piracy;

-10. coordinate and integrate, to the extent feasible and appropriate, parental involvement programs and activities with federal, state and local programs, including public preschool programs, and conduct other activities in the community that encourage and support parents to more fully participate in the education of their child;
+10. coordinate and integrate, to the extent feasible and appropriate, parental engagement programs and activities with federal, state and local programs, including public preschool programs, and conduct other activities in the community that encourage and support parents to more fully participate in the education of their child;

 11. strengthen the partnership with agencies, businesses, and programs that operate in the community, especially those with expertise in effectively engaging parents and family members in education;

-12. ensure that parents are involved in the school’s Title I activities;
+12. ensure that parents partner in the school’s Title I activities;

 13. inform parents and parental organizations of the purpose and existence of the Parental Information and Resource Center (PIRC) which is located in Davidson, North Carolina; and

-14. provide such other reasonable support for Title I parental involvement activities as requested by parents.
+14. provide such other reasonable support for Title I parental partnership activities as requested by parents.

 E. Notice Requirements